yapjoonsiong/tp/docs/DeveloperGuide.md

       You have no tasks
       ```
 2. List tasks with optional arguments
    1. Prerequisites: There should be tasks added to modules in the semester beforehand.
-Can be checked by running `list task`
+Can be checked by running `list task`.
       If there are no tasks in the semester, add in tasks first(including both gradable and non-gradable tasks)
    2. Run list task command with optional arguments, as specified in the user guide, e.g. `list task gradable`
    3. Expected: Tasks are shown accordingly, depending on the optional argument